The Symptoms, Treatments, and Prevention of This Bacterial Infection

 Since strep throat is quite contagious it can quickly spread through a large group of children and teenagers that come in contact in close quarters – in places such as school buses, classrooms, dorms, childcare facilities, family households, etc. This infection can be spread quite easily via the airborne droplets from a cough or sneeze from the infected person.
 The strep bacteria can live for a short period of time on doorknobs or surface areas.
 An unaffected person can contract strep throat by coming in contact with a doorknob or surface area that contains this bacterium and then touch his/her nose, eye, or mouth area.

-Strep throat usually occurs is late fall and early spring.
+Strep throat usually occurs in late fall and early spring.
 It is estimated that there are over 600 million cases worldwide of strep throat each year.

 Symptoms of strep throat include: Sore and/or scratchy throat; difficulty swallowing; swollen lymph glands; patches (either red or white in color) that develop in the back of the throat or roof of the mouth; cough; hoarseness; fever; headache; rash; stomachache; nausea; vomiting; and fatigue.
 In some cases, throat pain may be so severe that it results in either drooling or dehydration due to the inability to swallow.

-The above mentioned symptoms associated with strep throat vary depending on the age of the person that has contracted the illness.
-Infants and children under the age of three years may experience nothing more than a low grade fever, sore throat, and decreased appetite.
+The above-mentioned symptoms associated with strep throat vary depending on the age of the person that has contracted the illness.
+Infants and children under the age of three years may experience nothing more than low-grade fever, sore throat, and decreased appetite.
 Children over the age of three years through the adolescent years generally experience the worst of the symptoms associated with this illness tending to have high fevers and severe sore throats.
-The strep throat symptoms experienced by adults varies – they may be very mild or severe.
+The strep throat symptoms experienced by adults vary – they may be very mild or severe.

 If you have been around someone with strep throat and exposed to the germs, symptoms usually occur within a period of three days.
 If you suspect strep throat, contact a doctor for accurate diagnosis and prompt treatment.
 Research shows that treatment started within the first 48 hours after symptoms occur reduces the length of the symptoms by one or two days.